 7.Prioritize the debts

 – Once your debts are assessed and you have gradually trimmed back the spending habits, it’s time to focus on clearing them.
-The intelligent and effective method is to repay the most expensive debts first.
-It will save you from counting and giving away tremendously expensive interest rates.
+The intelligent and effective method is to repay the least amount first.
+At the same time, negotiate for a lower interest with your debtors that has the most amount.
+Banks in Singapore is open to negotiation if your debt with them is huge.

 8.Employ your savings